joushx/jQuery.EAN13/README.md

 ```

 ##Warning!##
 This plugin is currently in pre-alpha-status.
-It **will** crash your browser.
-It won't work!
+The barcode is currently wrong.